Hot weather brings on the smoothies! I rarely make them in the winter and this one is so so summery plus I have lots of adaptations for you!

 1 tablespoon ground flaxseed

-1-2 tablespoon peanut butter
+1-2 tablespoon peanut butter (or 1 scoop peanut butter protein powder)

 Add greens, milk, and yogurt to the blender and blend well.
 Keep blending once it seems like enough.
 The more the better!